Bandwidth/api-docs/site/docs/webrtc/overview.md

 # Bandwidth WebRTC Model Details

-## Overview
+## More details on Bandwidth WebRTC

-WebRTC utilizes two forms of communication: the media streams themselves and signaling.
-Signaling is responsible for:
+WebRTC utilizes two forms of communication: the media streams themselves and signaling. **Signaling** is responsible for:

 - Setting up media streams between local and remote endpoints by negotiating and exchanging connectivity and media format information.
 - Acting as a control channel where messages are exchanged about devices and streams coming and going

-Bandwidth’s signaling implementation relies on the concepts of sessions and participants, which must be set up in order for media streams to be created.
+Bandwidth’s signaling implementation relies on session and participant objects, which must be set up in order for media streams to be created.
 The Bandwidth WebRTC API allows you to create and manage sessions, participants, and the streams they are subscribed to.

 ## Streams